EvilDuck14/Karen/readme.md

-`Karen`# Karen
+# Karen

 > *"Congratulations on completing the rigorous Training Wheels Protocol and gaining access to your suit’s full capabilities...
 Would you like me to engage Enhanced Combat Mode?"* - Karen

-`Karen` is named after Spider-Man's virtual assistant in *Spider-Man: Homecoming*, who advised Peter in strategy and combat.
+`karen` is named after Spider-Man's virtual assistant in *Spider-Man: Homecoming*, who advised Peter in strategy and combat.
 This python script is designed to quickly, easily, and accurately analyse Spider-Man's combos in Marvel Rivals.

 ## Table of Contents